alexbw/conda-lua-recipes/README.md

 wget http://repo.continuum.io/miniconda/Miniconda3-latest-MacOSX-x86_64.sh
 sh Miniconda-latest-MacOSX-x86_64.sh -b -p $HOME/anaconda

-# For development, install anaconda client and build client
-conda install conda-build
+# Install the correct versions of conda-build (not pushed upstream yet)
+pip install git+https://github.com/alexbw/conda-build.git --upgrade --no-deps

+# Get the newest version of conda
+conda update conda -y
-conda install anaconda-client
+conda install anaconda-client -y

+# Build all packages
+sh build_all.sh

 # Ideally, all you have to do to install everything is this
 conda install lua=5.2 lua-science